Conelike radiant structures: Background on projective structures

 By \eqref{projvary}, the projective Weyl tensor satisfies $\tilde{B}_{ijk}\,^{l} = B_{ijk}\,^{l}$, so does not depend on the choice of $\nabla \in \en$.
 When $n = 2$ the projective Weyl tensor is identically zero and, by \eqref{projvary}, the projective Cotton tensor does not depend on the choice of $\nabla \in \en$.
 A projective structure is flat if and only if its projective Cotton and Weyl tensors vanish.
 By \eqref{projectivebianchi}, when $n > 2$ this is the case if and only if the projective Weyl tensor vanishes.

-The remainder of this section details the well known fact that a projective geodesic of a projective structure acquires in a canonical manner a projective structure.
+The remainder of this section details the well known fact that a projective geodesic of a projective structure acquires in a canonical manner a projective structure \cite{HarEl, Kobayashi-projectivelyinvariantdistances, Wu-projectivehyperbolicity}.
+Although this material is well known, it is hard to find it written in the form needed here, so precise statements are given (although proofs are only indicated).
 The key point, that is needed in the proof of Lemma \ref{projectiveparametrizationlemma}, is the definition of the projective parametrization of a projective geodesic.
-This amounts to some elementary facts relating initial value problems for second order linear ordinary differential equations, Ricatti differential equations, and the Schwarzian derivative.
-Although this material is well known, it is hard to find it written in the form needed here, so details are given.
-For the projective parametrization of geodesics see \cite{HarEl, Kobayashi-projectivelyinvariantdistances, Wu-projectivehyperbolicity}.
-One-dimensional projective structures were classified by N. Kuiper \cite{Kuiper}; see also \cite{Goldman-thesis}.
+This uses some elementary facts relating initial value problems for second order linear ordinary differential equations, Ricatti differential equations, and the Schwarzian derivative.

 Let $M$ be equipped with a projective structure $\en$.
 If $\tnabla, \nabla \in \en$ and $f \neq 0$, then $fX \wedge \tnabla_{fX}(fX) = f^{3}(X \wedge \nabla_{X}X)$ for any local vector field $X$, so the condition $X \wedge \nabla_{X}X = 0$ is preserved if $\nabla$ is varied within $\en$ or $X$ is rescaled.
 A $C^{1}$ immersed one-dimensional submanifold $C \subset M$ is a \emph{projective geodesic} of $\en$ if $X \wedge \nabla_{X}X = 0$ for any local vector field tangent to $C$ along $C$ and any $\nabla \in \en$.
 Equivalently, $\dot{\ga}\wedge \nabla_{d/dt}\dot{\ga} = 0$ for any local $C^{2}$ parametrization $\ga:(-\ep, \ep) \to C$ and any $\nabla \in \en$.
 Locally any projective geodesic can be parametrized as a geodesic of a given $\nabla \in \en$, but in general such a parametrization is not possible globally.
 The image of a geodesic of any $\nabla \in \en$ is called a \emph{path} or \emph{projective geodesic} of $\en$.